What is Amortization?

 Regardless of which specific instance it refers to, amortization means the writing off of cost.
 Having a great accountant or loan officer with a solid understanding of the specific needs of the company or individual he or she works for makes the process of amortization a simple one.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
-The following resources will be helpful in furthering your financial education:
+The following CFI resources will be helpful in furthering your financial education: